-GLOBAL REGISTER (0x82H) Віт NAME Function Register Type Default Value (HW reset) D7 TXONCNTL Transmit On Control 0 = Control of receive termination is set; if in Hardware mode, by RxTSEL Pins If in Host mode by the RxTsel bit 0 = Control of Transmitter is set; if Hardware mode, by TxON pin if Host mode, by TxON bit 1 = Control of transmitter on, is determined by the individual channel TxOn bits R/W 0 D6 TERCNTL Receive Termination Select Control This bit sets the LIU to control the RxTSEL function with either the individual channel register bit or the global hardware pin.
-0 = Control of the receive termination is set tby Hardware-Host bit or Hardware pin and individual software 1 = Control of the receive termination is set to the hardware pin R/W 0 D[5:0] Reserved These Register Bits are Not Used
+GLOBAL REGISTER (0x82H) Віт NAME Function Register Type Default Value (HW reset) D7 TXONCNTL Transmit On Control This bit grants access to controlling the transmitter output activity.
+0 = Register Bits 1 = Hardware Pins R/W 0 D6 TERCNTL Receive Termination Select Control This bit sets the LIU to control the RxTSEL function with either the individual channel register bit or the global hardware pin.
+0 = Control of the receive termination is set to the register bits 1 = Control of the receive termination is set to the RxTSEL hardware pin R/W 0 D[5:0] Reserved These Register Bits are Not Used R/W 0